-To develop the client end to the SRS, you must implement EPP software.
-Verisign has developed EPP SDKs and guides to help you develop your client application.
+To develop the client interface to the SRS, you must implement EPP software.
+Verisign has developed EPP SDKs and guides that may help you develop your client application.

-If you choose to develop your own EPP implementation, it must be based on RFC-5730, the published protocol specification.
-You will need to acquire and incorporate an implementation of the Secure Sockets Layer (SSL) protocol into their EPP software.
-You will also need to secure a license for the use of RSA cryptographic algorithms through RSA Data Security, Inc.
+If you choose to develop your own EPP implementation, it must be based on RFC5730, the published protocol specification.
+You will need to acquire and incorporate an implementation of the SSL protocol into your EPP software.

-You will receive your user IDs and passwords to the OT&E environment when Verisign has established your account.
-Your information pack will include testing information to complete this process.
+You will receive your user IDs and passwords to the OT&E environment after Verisign has established your account.
+You will be provided with information to complete the technical certification test.
 When you are ready to demonstrate technical operation and qualify for access to the production SRS, contact Verisign Customer Affairs Office.
-For assistance with testing, contact Customer Support.
+For assistance with testing, contact Verisign Support.

 NOTE: If you have already completed this testing for at least one Verisign supported TLD, you are not required to complete this step again.